Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Background

-Under the assumption that $\Psi$ is Lipschitz and lives in the Reproducing Kernel Hilbert Space (RKHS) of kernel $\kappa$, then there exists some constant $B > 0$ such that $\|\Psi(\cdot)\|_\kappa \leq B$ in the compact domain $X$.
-For many kernels $\kappa$ used in practice, such as the squared exponential kernel, the RKHS is dense in the space of continuous functions \cite{steinwart2001influence}.
+\textbf{GPR Error Bounds \ } Under a standard smoothness assumption on $\Psi$, i.e., $\Psi$ lives in the Reproducing Kernel Hilbert Space (RKHS) of kernel $\kappa$, then there exists some constant $B > 0$ such that $\|\Psi(\cdot)\|_\kappa \leq B$ in the compact domain $X$.
+Under this assumption, \cite{reed2024error} shows that GPR can be extended to the noise-free setting with regression error bounds according to the following proposition.